MotoStatz

 BMW S1000RR can accelerate from 0-180 mph in 16.13 seconds!

-Introduced back in 2008/09 BMW’s S1000RR came as a massive surprise to the industry and the public.
+Introduced in 2008/09, BMW’s S1000RR came as a massive surprise to the industry and the public alike.

-Not only was the new machine an actual proper BMW sport bike but one that would turn the litre class on its head, something that nobody saw coming.
+Not only was it BMW’s first proper sportbike, but it also turned the litre class on its head, something nobody saw coming.

-We all knew how capable BMW is with its rich motorsport history and hugely successful range of M-badged performance cars, to say the least, and not to forget their stint in Formula One
+We all knew how capable BMW is, with its rich motorsport history, hugely successful range of M-badged performance cars, and its stint in Formula One.

-So, BMW knows how to engineer and bring to market a competitive machine.
+BMW clearly knows how to engineer and bring a competitive machine to market.

 MoreAcceleration Stats